I’d like to share with you a book that I read recently.

 This was because she experienced serious hair fall after a month of pregnancy.
 It’s not just a few but a lot which sounded scary.

-Even the doctor said her case was kind of unusual which made her worries further.
+Even the doctor said her case was kind of unusual which made her worry further.
 The author even thought that she would become bald after giving birth.
 That’s the reason why she always wore hats and fake hair in order to cover the problem.

 What’s the moral behind this part of her story?